-- Purposeful work: Students may continue any learning activity as long as it is continued with respect and with purpose. - Circle time posture: Students are to sit cross-legged on the floor and listen with hands tucked in. - Carrying procedures: Students are to always use both hands when carrying trays, materials, rugs, mats, and chairs.
+- Purposeful work: Students may continue any learning activity as long as it is continued with respect and with purpose. - Carrying procedures: Students are to always use both hands when carrying trays, materials, rugs, mats, and chairs.
 One piece of material is carried at a time, keeping hands free of objects (pencils, papers, etc.). - Classroom Care: Students are to contribute to caring for their environment by cleaning up their own spills. - Table manners: Students are to push their chairs in at the table each time they get up. - Noise level: Students are to contribute to a peaceful environment by talking quietly and walking with quiet steps.